Feature

 PSA vs BGS vs SGC — which grading company?

 Different grading companies command different premiums.
 A PSA 10 typically sells for more than a BGS 9.5 or SGC 10 for most modern cards, but BGS Black Labels can exceed PSA 10 values.
-Slabfy's grade ladder compares all three so you can choose the grading company that maximizes your ROI.
+The grade ladder compares all of them so you pick the company that maximizes your ROI.
 Read more in our PSA vs BGS vs SGC comparison guide.

 Should I grade my card?